JamesSwivel/test-py-fastapi-queue/README.md

 - The worker processes the job like simulating a CPU intensive task that may run for a few seconds.
   Even though the worker may block self worker thread during the job processing, it will **NOT** block the main thread.
 - Job item is a TypeDict that includes data payload and a `asyncio.Future` object similar to JavaScript `promise`.
 When the worker finishes the job processing, it will notify the result to the original API who is awaiting for the result.
-- If API finds the worker queue is already full, i.e. too many pending jobs, it may return HTTP status code `429 too many requests`.
+- If API finds the worker queue is already full, i.e. too many pending jobs, it may return HTTP status code `503 service unavailable`.

 Use cases
 - This repo uses single worker.
 However, multiple workers running in multiple threads can be implemented in similar way.
 Also, there can be multiple worker queues that the jobs can be delivered to different workers.